bverkron/folderize/readme.md

 # Limitations

-* Only runs against individual files in root of specified directory, no recursion.
+* Only runs against individual files in root of specified directory, doesn't look at / touch existing directories, no recursion.
 * Only handles one directory at a time.
 * Only creates folders based on specific video file extensions such as mp4, mkv, m4v, avi, mov (though more can be added by editing the with those types. future version might contain a more easy to edit list)
 * **Currently only available as Linux shell script**